Web analytics tools

 Web analytics tools let you measure the performance of your website, including:

-• acquisition – where your visitors came from (e.g. if they found your website through a search engine, like Google, or clicked a link to it on another website);
+- acquisition – where your visitors came from (e.g. if they found your website through a search engine, like Google, or clicked a link to it on another website);

-• behavior – what are the most popular pages, how much time users spend on them, what other actions users perform (e.g. click a link or use a search box);
+- behavior – what are the most popular pages, how much time users spend on them, what other actions users perform (e.g. click a link or use a search box);

-• conversions – what are the results of users’ visits on your website.
+- conversions – what are the results of users’ visits on your website.
 Have they purchased your products?
 Have they downloaded a free report, or registered to your service?

 What is URL tagging and why use it?

 To provide you with actionable insights, web analytics tools need to identify sources of traffic to your website.
-In most cases, it can be done correctly automatically (i.e. using the HTTP referer field).
+In most cases, it can be done correctly automatically (i.e. using the HTTP referrer field).
 However, there are scenarios in which identifying the traffic source automatically is not possible, for example:

-• When web traffic comes from emails.
+- When web traffic comes from emails.
 If a recipient receives your newsletter and clicks a link to your website, web analytics tools will register it as a direct visit, because there is no referrer field present.

-• When web traffic comes from banners (or paid links) placed on other websites.
+- When web traffic comes from banners (or paid links) placed on other websites.
 Web analytics tools register this type of traffic as referral traffic because they have no way of differentiating the paid links from non-paid ones.

-• utm_source (optional) – to determine the source of traffic (email banner, search engine, newsletter).
+- utm_source (optional) – to determine the source of traffic (email banner, search engine, newsletter).

-• utm_medium (optional) – to identify the advertising medium, like email, blog, or a message board.
+- utm_medium (optional) – to identify the advertising medium, like email, blog, or a message board.

-• utm_content (optional) – used for A/B testing of ads.
+- utm_content (optional) – used for A/B testing of ads.
 With this tag, you will know precisely which element was clicked to reach your website.

-• utm_term (optional) – to note the keywords for a paid ad.
+- utm_term (optional) – to note the keywords for a paid ad.

-Examples of integrations with web analytics tools
+Examples of web analytics tools providers

 Follow the links below to learn how to integrate CodeTwo Email Signatures 365 with: